brown-ccv/ArcherTask/README.md

 npm run firebase:upload study_id [participant_id] /path/to/config.json
 ```

-If `participant_id` is omitted, a default config will be added to the study shared by all participants, so if Honeycomb cannot find `participant_id`, it will use the default for the study.
+You can set `participant_id` to `default` to add a default config to the study shared by all participants.
+If Honeycomb cannot find `participant_id`, it will use the default for the study.

 Once this is all done, you will be able to test your code with firebase.
 You can start a new branch, and submit a PR from that branch.
 Github will automatically run the continuous integration (CI) workflow and generate a temporary test link for the PR.